 This expert buyer’s guide - featuring great guitar cable options from the likes of Planet Waves, Mogami, GLS, George L’s, Fender and others - will help you avoid those scenarios we've talked about above, and help you get the best from your gear.

 Keep scrolling to get straight to our top picks, or hit the 'buying advice' button above if you're looking for further guidance before you take the plunge.

 - Tidy up your 'board with the best patch cables you can buy

 - Supercharge your sound with the best guitar tuners around

-- Strap in with the best guitar straps you can buy
+- Buckle up with the best guitar straps you can buy

 A great value option is the widely available American Stage cable series from Planet Waves.
 It’s a favorite for very good reason.
 It has D’Addario’s patented Geo-Tip connectors so that it fits securely in whatever jack you’ve got.
 The excellent HelioFused soldering in its connectors will stop them crapping out on you, while the cable is another that doesn’t step on your tone.
 For the money, these cables are difficult to beat.